supershabam/malone/README.md

 malone
 ======

-Abstracted simple-minded mailman for your inter-process/server communication (backed by redis)
+Abstracted simple-minded mailman for your inter-process/server communication assisted by Stockton aka Redis